fajarfauzian/FajarFauzian/README.md

 <!-- ### Hi there 👋 -->

 <h1 align="center">
-Hi You!! 👋, I'm Fajar Fauzian</h1>
+Hi You!! 👋😆, I'm Fajar Fauzian</h1>
 <h3 font-family="Poppins, sans-serif" align="center">A Passionate Frontend Developer From Indonesia</h3>

 <h4 align="center">
       The reason I want to enter Vocational School Wikrama Bogor is because I feel interested and comfortable with the conditions and schools here.
-The steps were broad, and I majored in software and game development or now called ppg which is said to be everyone's favorite major.
+The steps were broad, and I majored in software and game development or now called ppg which is said to be everyone's favorite major😎.
 If you want to be friends with me, just contact my
-      <a  style="text-decoration: none;" href="https://www.instagram.com/zfosix/">Instagramku</a>
+      <a  style="text-decoration: none;" href="https://www.instagram.com/zfosix/">Instagramku👍🏻</a>
 <h4
       align="center"
       style="color: lightgreen; font-family: Poppins, sans-serif"